elunna/nerfhack-changelog/README.md

 * **Polearms and lances** can be pounded when blind (as long as you can sense the target)
 * **Daggers and knives** have a small chance to mulch.
 If non-cursed, the probability is 1 in 100.
 If cursed, they go through the same checks as other mulchable projectiles.
 * **Bows and crossbows** are two-handed.
-* Ported the modified version of L's Bullwhip Patch (from xNetHack).
+* Ported the modified version of L's Bullwhip Patch (xnh).
 * All *launchers* can contribute to missile projectile damage (adapted from SpliceHack); the damage is calculated as d(x/3), where x is the current enchantment of the launcher.

 #### War Hammers